chrisekelley/voxel-server-test/readme.md

 This test does not have any of the webgl code in it so you can test voxel-server in browsers that do not support webgl.
 Voxel-server is part of the http://voxeljs.com/, an open source voxel game building toolkit for modern web browsers .

+## Stream version

-An earlier version of this demo used websocket-stream and duplex-emiiter, but I ran into an \u0000 error in jsonparse when the browser was parsing the server response.
-I've switched this test to use socket.io for now.
+The stream version of this demo uses websocket-stream and duplex-emiiter, but I ran into an \u0000 error in jsonparse when the browser was parsing the server response.

+## Socket.io version

+The socket.io version is index-socket.js and server-socket.js

+## Changing versions

+ Modify package.json to the desired version (s/stream/socket):

+    "start": "browserify index-stream.js >| demo-bundle.js -d ; node --debug server-stream.js"

 # setup